 These species are solitary and sometimes found in small groups in the mangroves, seagrass, rock, and coral formations and are active during the night to feed on small fishes, shrimps, and crabs.

 Some lawongs species can be invasive and potentially harm reef ecosystems.
 Either by accident or released as early as the 1900s, lawongs were introduced to the Western Atlantic, which is not part of their native range.
-First individuals caught were even thought to come from the Philippines via the aquarium trade.
+The first individuals caught were even thought to come from the Philippines via the aquarium trade.
 They are now widespread in many parts of the Americas and the Mediterranean.

 In its native range, like the Philippines, lawongs coexist with many other native marine species.
 Sharks, groupers, and moray eels are known to prey on lawongs.
 In which case, the presence of marine protected areas, where these species can grow in healthy populations become insurance of a balanced ecosystem.